-Anna Della Subin writes about sleepwalkers, grave worship, imperial Ethiopian court etiquette, visions of the flood, thirteenth-century oculists, occultists, Catullus, Albert Cossery, Shah Rukh Khan, pilgrimages, Dr. Death's childhood, dreams of 9/11, 300-year naps, cricket, men becoming gods, and gods becoming men.
+Anna Della Subin writes about sleepwalkers, grave worship, imperial Ethiopian court etiquette, visions of the flood, thirteenth-century oculists, occultists, cricket, ritualized mutiny, Dr. Death's childhood, dreams of 9/11, the politics of the afterlife, 300-year naps.

 Anna Della studied philosophy and classics at the University of Chicago and the history of religion at Harvard Divinity School.
 In 2014 she was writer-in-residence at Dar Al-Ma'mûn in Marrakech, thanks to the support of the Tamaas foundation.